Oranges, lemons, limes, kumkats and vinegar….

-If you haven’t already started pursing your lips and salivating, you will soon.
+If you haven’t already started salivating, you will soon.
 Each of the 5 Flavors (sweet, sour, bitter, pungent and salty) all have medicinal properties and correspond to a specific season and organ system.
 These are the food’s energetics.
 Does the food heat or cool the system -thermodynamics.
 Does it move the energy up, down, out or in?
 Which organ systems does it particularly enter and what patterns does it treat or should be avoided in treatment for specific disharmonies?
 Learning how to use each flavor can work wonders for your body and health.
 In this blog we will focus on the wonders of sour!

 Sour activates the blood and moves stagnation.

 Want proof?
 Next time you feel a bit miffed, frustrated or suddenly want to rage, drink 2 tablespoons of apple cider vinegar.
 The hot rush you will feel is Liver Qi stagnation breaking up and pushing through.
 This trick is fine for an occasional kick, especially in the Spring, however it’s a band-aid, it doesn’t solve why you are getting stuck.
 Are you addicted to thoughts and beliefs that perpetuate frustration and anger?
 Are you not moving your body enough?
 Are you eating foods that keep your Qi from flowing freely?
-You may need to delve further as to why you feel a lot of frustration.
+You may need to delve further as to why you have stagnation, but sour can definitely help.

 Sour astringes and absorbs, drying up “loose, leaking and sagging” conditions.

 Ummm, yum?
 Doesn’t sound fun, right?
 The truth is sour foods are fabulous at helping to clear up problems that involve the incorrect loss of body fluids.
-These include: excess sweating, diarrhea, sinus discharge (allergies), excess vaginal secretions and menstrual flow and hemorrhaging.
+These include: excess sweating, diarrhea, sinus discharge (allergies), excess vaginal secretions and heavy menstrual flow and hemorrhaging.
 Sagging conditions also include prolapsing of organs.
 Time to tighten things up a bit.

 Sour flavor enters the Liver and Gallbladder and aids digestion